 Anne Arundel County Public Schools policy states that when a student is absent parents/guardians must send a written or electronic note indicating the reason for the absence(s).

-Questions regarding whether or not your child’s medical condition can be managed by the school staff, please contact our school nurse, Samantha Lang, at 443-572-0085.
+Questions regarding whether or not your child’s medical condition can be managed by the school staff, please contact our school nurse, Danielle Snyder, at 443-572-0085.

 Questions regarding non-medical concerns that are preventing your child from attending school, please call our Social Worker, Angie Fox-Antoniak, at 443-572-0080.